MilesZhao/PGCGM/README.md

 ## Introduction

-This repository contains the implementation of generation code of CubicGAN.
+This repository contains the implementation of generation code of PGCGM.
 ## Prerequisites
 python 3.8
 pymatgen==2022.0.6